 Gym rings are very underrated in calisthenics.
 They provide a lot of training opportunities.
 Initially, gymnasts used them, but now everybody loves the benefits training on rings brings.

 The shakiness of the gymnastic rings requires the small stabilizer muscles to engage to keep the body balanced.
 That engages the musculature far better than pressing exercises on a fixed surface like dips.
-You can build serious muscle and a developed chest using gymnast movements in your workout routine.

 Top 10 Gymnastic Ring Exercises for Pectus Excavatum